Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 For $\ell=0$, the quasi-characters are solutions to the MMS equation \cite{Mathur:1988na}: \be (D_\tau^2+\mu E_4)\chi=0 \ee Here $\mu$ is a real parameter, related to the central charge of the solution by: \be \mu=-\frac{c(c+4)}{576} \ee The construction of these quasi-characters was inspired by explicit results in the theory of second-order Modular Linear Differential Equations \cite{KZ, KK, Kaneko:On}.
 It should be noted that these references only address the case of vanishing Wronskian index $\ell=0$, which in the mathematical literature is sometimes called the ``non-zero Wronskian condition'' (because $\ell=0$ means that the Wronskian determinant, which appears in the denominator of $\phi_2$ and $\phi_4$, is everywhere non-vanishing).

 For Wronskian index $\ell=2$, the quasi-character solutions were again constructed in \cite{Chandra:2018pjq}.
-Next, it was argued that all $\ell=4$ quasi-characters take the form $\chi_{\mE_{8,1}}$ multiplied by the $\ell=0$ quasi-characters.
+Next, it was argued that all $\ell=4$ quasi-characters take the form $\chi_{\mE_{8,1}}$ multiplied by the $\ell=0$ quasi-characters (see also \cite{Das:2023qns}).
 This means that using only solutions of the MLDEs with $\ell=0$ and 2, we can construct all admissible characters for any allowed $\ell$.
 This is a very powerful result.

 In the present work we focus exclusively on $\ell=0$ quasi-characters, leaving the more complicated $\ell=2$ family for future work \cite{upDM}.
 Let us now provide the details of the quasi-character solutions.
-The $\ell=0$ modular differential equation has 10 apparently admissible solutions that were classified in \cite{Mathur:1988na}.
+The MMS equation has 10 apparently admissible solutions that were classified in \cite{Mathur:1988na}.
 Of these, two cannot correspond to unitary CFTs while the remaining 8 were identified with the WZW models for $\mA_{1,1},\mA_{2,1}, \mG_{2,1},\mD_{4,1}, \mF_{4,1},\mE_{6,1},\mE_{7,1},\mE_{8,1}$.
 The last one is an outlier in that its identity character gives a rank-1 (meromorphic) CFT while its second character is spurious.
 The remaining 7 are pairs of potentially unitary admissible characters \footnote{Three decades after they were classified, it was proved in the mathematical literature that this identification is complete and each of these admissible characters corresponds to a unique CFT \cite{Mason:2018}.}.

-Now as shown in \cite{Chandra:2018pjq}, \eref{MMSeq} admits infinitely many additional solutions with the following properties: (i) for an appropriate choice of normalisation, the coefficients $a_n$ of the $q$-series are integers, (ii) one of the two characters has coefficients that alternate in sign up to $n=2M$ while other has all positive coefficients (details are provided below), (iii) suitable linear combinations of quasi-characters are admissible characters with $\ell=6n$ and all such admissible characters can be constructed in this way.
-Subsequently in \cite{Chandra:2018ezv} a few actual CFTs were exhibited that are described by these characters.
+Now as shown in \cite{Chandra:2018pjq}, \eref{MMSeq} admits infinitely many additional solutions with the following properties: (i) for an appropriate choice of normalisation, the coefficients $a_n$ of the $q$-series are integers, (ii) one of the two solutions has coefficients that alternate in sign up to $n\sim \frac{c}{12}$ (more precisely $n=2M$, where $M$ is defined in \eref{cqcell.0} below) and then stabilise to positive signs for $M>0$ and to negative signs for $M<0$, (iii) the other solution has all positive coefficients, (iv) suitable linear combinations of quasi-characters are admissible characters with $\ell=6n$ and all such admissible characters can be constructed in this way.
+Subsequently in \cite{Chandra:2018ezv} the characters of a few actual CFTs were exhibited that are described by these solutions.

+Whenever a solution with oscillatory signs stabilises to a positive sign, we refer to it as ``Type I'' and when it stabilises to a negative sign, as ``Type II''.